- As low as $259/Night

 Completed in 2019 and only newly shared as a rental, this beach bungalow is the ideal family hideaway!
 It's located at milepost 22.5 in the 4x4 area of Carova Beach (4x4 VEHICLE IS REQUIRED) just a couple min. walk from the beach.

 The home has 2 bedrooms, 2 bathrooms and can sleep a max. of 7 people but is best suited for 5 or less.
 There is a queen bed in the master bedroom and bunk beds with a trundle in the other bedroom.
 The couch in the living room can convert to a queen bed if you need additional space.
-The kitchen is completely supplied with everything you need and has seating for 4 people around the island.
+The kitchen is completely outfitted with everything you need and has seating for 4 people around the island.
 A full bathroom with sliding barn door completes the main level of the home.

-Outside on the enormous covered deck is a swing and lounge area on one side with a table and charcoal grille on the other.
+Outside on the sizable covered deck is a swing and lounge area on one side with a table and charcoal grille on the other.
 On the ground level there is an outdoor shower and a comfortable hammock to relax in.
 There is a storage room with an additional half bathroom and washer and dryer.
 To complete the outside and guaranteed to be a hit with the kids is a tree home, swing, and a zip line to stay busy for hours when you're not at the beach!

 There is no internet, cable, or phone at the home.
-Antenna tv is supplied as well as a blueray player and assortment of movies, games, and puzzles.
+Antenna tv is included as well as a blueray player and assortment of movies, games, and puzzles.
 Shellnanigans is best suited for families with young kids.

 ***The water issues have been fixed!
 A new Kinetico system was just installed and it has cleared up the water.
 There is still a UV light for added safety so the water is clear, safe, and drinkable.***